gphalkes/fpicprog/README.md

 To compile fpicprog from the github repository, clone the gphalkes/fpicprog and the gphalkes/makesys repositories in the same directory.
-Also make sure you have the development package for libftdi (commonly called libftdi-dev or libftdi-devel) and the google-gflags development package installed.
+Also make sure you have the development package for libftdi (commonly called libftdi1-dev or libftdi-devel) and the google-gflags development package installed.
 Then run `make -C fpicprog/src COMPILER=gcc` to build fpicprog.
 Note that if clang++ is installed, the COMPILER=gcc can be left out to build with clang++ instead of